-This was upstairs "the bathroom with a view."
+This was the upstairs bathroom with a view.
 Those big windows were always open during the cool parts of the day and overlooked the fragrant lime trees (no relation to citrus trees--we call them linden trees in North America), whose perfume is said to exert a calming influence.
 Downstairs was another bathroom with a claw-foot bathtub.

 We had some memorable meals out on this veranda, with its view of the surrounding hills and a medieval tower ruin.
 There were cherries, roses, and lavender for the picking and within reach; with grapes and figs to come later.
 I wanted to stay in this house forever...

 As a matter of fact, you could do just that.
 The place is for sale now, since the owners would like to be done with their long-distance property management (they live in California, Massachusetts, and New Mexico).
 Perhaps you would like to buy the place and rent it out to us for a couple of weeks next summer--it comes completely furnished.
 I'll bet those wonderful dishes are included, as well.
 Details regarding the sale of the property are here.

 Thank You so much for sharing your cottage photos.
 I love it !!!

 Clair, your home away from home looks fabulous!
 I love the outdoor eating area.
 Wow, the owners have a lot of homes!
 Pretty cool that in the age of the internet, you can find such a cool place to stay.
 I got back from my trip wednesday & will be starting clay classes next week- so excited!

 What a fantastic, beautiful place, Clair!
 And what a great stay you must have had!
 Thanks for sharing the fun and I'm looking forward to more!!